ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

                                          msgTokens,
                                          new ExampleTokenListener(new PrintWriter(System.out, true)));

-The eagle eyed with have noticed the [TokenListener](https://github.com/real-logic/simple-binary-encoding/blob/master/main/java/uk/co/real_logic/sbe/otf/TokenListener.java).
+The eagle eyed will have noticed the [TokenListener](https://github.com/real-logic/simple-binary-encoding/blob/master/main/java/uk/co/real_logic/sbe/otf/TokenListener.java).
 If you are wondering what this is then wonder no longer and read on.

 ## Decoding Messages